isabella232/nodejs-verificationcallback-tutorial/readme.md

 }
 ```

-There are a few parameters here that I want to point out -- we need the event to know what kind of event is being sent to us and we need either the identity or enough custom data to inform us of whether the reqeusts should be allowed or denied.
+There are a few parameters here that I want to point out
+- The event to know what kind of event is being sent to us
+- Identity or enough custom data to inform us of whether the requests should be allowed or denied.

-Creaet a file named index.js and start hook express:
+In index.js I create some basic config and routes:

 index.json
 ```